Vman1907/wildre-7_code-mixed-sentiment-analysis/README.md

 **B. Track 2:** Given unlabelled test data for the code-mixed Maithili language (Maithi-Hindi-English) leverage any or all of the available training datasets in Track 1 to determine the sentiment of a comment in the target language.

-**NB!** The dataset are divided into the train, validation and test sets with the ratio of 70:15:15.
-However, for the fourth part of Track 1 (Combined all the language pairs), combine the provided training and validation dataset of each code-mixed language to train the model.
+<p align="justify"> **NB!** The dataset are divided into the train, validation and test sets with the ratio of 70:15:15.
+However, for the fourth part of Track 1 (Combined all the language pairs), combine the provided training and validation dataset of each code-mixed language to train the model. </p>

 ## Submission Format
 We will ask the participants to submit their predictions in a specified format.

 ## Paper submission
-Participants will be invited to describe their system in a paper for the WILDRE7 workshop proceedings.
+<p align="justify"> Participants will be invited to describe their system in a paper for the WILDRE7 workshop proceedings.
 The task organisers will write an overview paper describing the task, summarising the approaches taken, and analyse their results.

-Paper submission instructions will be the same as for the workshop.
-Each team participating in the shared task is expected to submit a paper of 4 to 8 pages, plus additional pages for references, formatted according to the workshop guidelines.
+Paper submission instructions will be the same as for the [workshop](http://sanskrit.jnu.ac.in/conf/wildre7/index.jsp).
+Each team participating in the shared task is expected to submit a system description paper of 4 to 5 pages, plus additional pages for references, formatted according to the workshop guidelines.
 The paper should describe the system and the resources used along with the libraries.
-The methodology/strategy should be documented in such a way that the readers and other researchers are able to replicate the work from the system description in the paper.
+The methodology/strategy should be documented in such a way that the readers and other researchers are able to replicate the work from the system description in the paper. </p>

 # Shard Task Dates
 ```